 Additionally, Gail was directly involved in the genesis of the Waldorf School of Princeton, NJ as a founding parent and enrollment coordinator.
 Gail and Bob raised three daughters: Jaya, Gabrielle, and Grace, and enjoys spoiling her four grandchildren.
 Gail is an avid reader and enjoys history, politics, baking, and knitting.

 Co-Founder Gabrielle Tuschak learned many years ago from her father, Bob Tuschak, that supporting local business is fundamental to the vitality of a community.
 To champion independent business and reward the people that support them, Gabi helped her father create Go Local Austin in 2008.
 Like most small business owners, Gabi wears many hats.
 Whether it’s cultivating community relationships, overseeing social media campaigns, or delivering boxes of Go Local cards, Gabi strives to keep alive her father’s passion, wisdom, and philanthropic nature which are the heart and soul of Go Local Austin.
-Gabi has lived in Austin since 2003 and currently awaits the arrival of her first child.
-Her interests include drawing, Ayurveda, svara & naada yoga, dance, and DIY projects.
+Gabi has lived in Austin since 2003.
+Her interests include drawing, Ayurveda, svara & naada yoga, dance and DIY projects.

 Owner Jaya Tuschak graduated from Columbia University with a degree in fine arts and minor in environmental science.
 After time spent studying in the Biosphere, Jaya turned her attention towards sustainable environments and community living, subjects of much of her fine art at the time.
 With the launch of Go Local Austin, Jaya was able to put into daily practice many of her values of sustainability.

 She oversees finances, customer relations, and many day to day operations for Go Local.
 She is guided by a lesson from her father (Go Local founder Bob Tuschak), that in business, it’s people that matter first and foremost.
-Outside the “office,” Jaya enjoys spending quality time laughing and playing with her three children, yoga, and pain.
+Outside the “office,” Jaya enjoys spending quality time laughing and playing with her three children, yoga and painting.